Battletruck: Plot

-Back on the motorbike again, Hunter manages to jump onto the moving truck through a hole in the top that one of his rockets had made.
-A battle ensues, the truck still careening wildly back and forth while Corlie tries to control it with the dead body of the driver slumped over the wheel and Straker furiously shouting commands to everyone.
-Eventually, Hunter fights his way to the front, temporarily stuns Straker, grabs Corlie, and jumps with her from the back of the still-wildly out of control battletruck with Straker still in it and still screaming, making death threats, and bumbling about the smoking ruins of the interior of the truck before it falls off a cliff, crashes and explodes, killing him.
+Back on the motorbike, Hunter manages to jump onto the moving truck through a hole in the top that one of his rockets had made.
+A battle ensues, the truck still careening wildly while Corlie tries to control it with the dead body of the driver slumped over the wheel and Straker furiously shouting commands to everyone.
+Eventually, Hunter fights his way to the front, temporarily stuns Straker, grabs Corlie, and jumps with her from the back of the still-wildly out of control battletruck with Straker still in it and still screaming, making death threats, and bumbling about the smoking ruins of the interior of the truck before it falls off a cliff, crashes and explodes, killing him and the battletruck sinks to the bottom of the lake.

 Hunter and Corlie end up back at Clearwater, where Corlie apparently settles for good as part of the community.
 Ever the loner, Hunter rides off into the sunset on a horse, promising Corlie that he will be back "sometime".